Red Line (Baltimore)

-The Red Line is a proposed east–west mass transit light rail line for Baltimore, Maryland.
-The project had been granted federal approval to enter the preliminary engineering phase and the Maryland Transit Administration had spent roughly $300 million in planning, design and land acquisition.
-The project was projected to cost roughly $1.6 billion, $900 million of which was guaranteed funding by the federal government.
-Maryland Governor Larry Hogan declared on June 25, 2015 that he would not provide state funds for the project.
-Governor Hogan shifted $736 million of state funding to roads in suburban areas.
+The Red Line is a proposed light rail line for Baltimore, Maryland.
+The original project was granted federal approval to enter the preliminary engineering phase and the Maryland Transit Administration had spent roughly $300 million in planning, design and land acquisition, until Maryland Governor Larry Hogan declared his intent to not provide state funds for the project and shift state funding to roads in suburban areas.
+The original Red Line had been projected to cost roughly $1.6 billion, $900 million of which would have been guaranteed federal funding.
+Its construction had been estimated to begin in late 2015–early 2016, subject to funding, with a completion date set for late 2021–early 2022.

-While campaigning for Governor, Hogan characterized the project as a "boondoggle".
-Hogan has been accused of corruption since his shift of state priorities to road funding has resulted in the construction of several major projects near properties owned by his company.
-The Red Line cancellation was briefly investigated by the United States Department of Transportation for being in possible violation of Title VI of the Civil Rights Act of 1964, since his decision shifted a large quantity of state money from predominantly Black and low-income neighborhoods into affluent and predominantly white areas, but, after a change in presidential administrations, the investigation was closed with no finding.
+While campaigning for governor, Hogan characterized the project as a "boondoggle".
+Hogan's shift of state priorities to road funding has resulted in the construction of several major projects near properties owned by his company, leading to allegations of corruption.
+The Red Line cancellation was briefly investigated by the United States Department of Transportation for being in possible violation of Title VI of the Civil Rights Act of 1964, since his decision shifted a large quantity of state money from predominantly Black and low-income neighborhoods into affluent and predominantly white areas, but the investigation was closed with no finding.

-The line's construction had been estimated to begin in late 2015–early 2016, subject to funding, with a completion date set for late 2021–early 2022.

-The project currently remains inactive; however, several groups continue to campaign for its construction.
-The recently passed Infrastructure Investment and Jobs Act contains a provision on project reentry which directs the United States Secretary of Transportation to "provide full and fair consideration to projects that seek an updated rating after a period of inactivity."
-This provision was sought by Ben Cardin with the intent to allow for the Red Line and other canceled transit projects to be renewed.
-In December 2022, Governor-elect Wes Moore announced that he intended to revive the Red Line project.
+The project was classed as inactive; however, after several groups continued to campaign for its construction, the State, under Governor Wes Moore, brought back the project in June 2023.
+By that November, it was undergoing updated route evaluations and mode selection.
+Light rail was selected as the preferred mode in June 2024.